How to Send Large Video Files Without Losing Quality

 Why Video Compression Causes Problems

 Many transfer services shrink files to save on storage costs.
 Fine for PDFs.
 Terrible for video.
+Compression algorithms throw out data they consider "redundant."
+For video, that means:

-• Color banding in gradients and sky shots
+- Color banding in gradients and sky shots

-• Macro-blocking during motion
+- Macro-blocking during motion

-• Lost shadow detail in dark scenes
+- Lost shadow detail in dark scenes

-• Soft edges that make footage look muddy
+- Soft edges that make footage look muddy

 Step-by-Step: Send a Large Video File

-The quickest path for files over 1GB:
+The quickest path for large video files:

-1. Create a workspace or folder for your project
+- Create a workspace or folder for your project

-2. Upload your video with drag-and-drop or the file picker
+- Upload your video with drag-and-drop or the file picker

-4. Copy the share link with download enabled
+- Copy the share link with download enabled

-5. Send the link via email, Slack, wherever
+- Send the link via email, Slack, wherever

 Options worth knowing about

-• Password protection for sensitive content
+- Password protection for sensitive content

-• Expiration dates if you want links to die after delivery
+- Expiration dates if you want links to die after delivery

-• View-only mode when watching is fine but downloading isn't
+- View-only mode when watching is fine but downloading isn't

-• Watermarking for review copies
+- Watermarking for review copies

 How to Share Video for Client Review

+Sending a file is one thing.
+Getting useful feedback is another.
+The old way, email a link, ask for notes, turns into chaos.
 Comments that pin to exact frames fix this.
 Clients click on the frame they're talking about and leave a note right there.
 You open the project and see exactly which second needs attention.
+Setting up a client portal takes this further with a branded space for reviewing multiple deliverables.

 What clients actually need

-• No software to install—just a browser
+- No software to install, just a browser

-• Instant playback without downloading gigabytes first
+- Instant playback without downloading gigabytes first

-• Comments attached to specific timecodes
+- Comments attached to specific timecodes

-• Mobile access so they can review from anywhere
+- Mobile access so they can review from anywhere

 Comparing Transfer Methods by File Size